Crack Path Prediction with Operator Learning using Discrete Particle System data Generation: Abstract

 \section{Abstract}

-Accurately modeling crack propagation is critical for predicting failure in engineering materials and structures, where even small cracks can evolve rapidly and lead to catastrophic damage.
-The interaction of cracks with discontinuities in the surrounding domain, such as holes, plays a significant role in the deflection and arrest of crack paths.
-The recent developments in the discrete particle system with multibody interactions based on constitutive behavior demonstrate the ability to capture crack nucleation and evolution, without the limitations of continuum assumptions.
-Data on crack propagation from Constitutively informed Particle Dynamics (CPD) simulations are used to train operator learning models, particularly through Deep Operator Networks (DeepONets), offers a powerful data-driven alternative by learning mappings between function spaces rather than finite-dimensional inputs and outputs.
-In this work, we investigate two DeepONet variants—vanilla and Fusion DeepONet—for predicting the evolution of crack propagation over time in specimens with varying geometries.
-Notably, our study addresses not only geometric variability across samples but also the inherent time-dependent nature of fracture evolution.
-Three representative cases are examined: (i) varying pre-crack notch height without active fracture, and (ii) and (iii) combinations of varying notch heights and hole radii where fracture propagates dynamically on irregular discrete tessellation.
-The networks are trained on 32 to 45 samples, using geometric parameters as input to the branch network and spatial-temporal coordinates to the trunk network.
-Our results show that the Fusion DeepONet consistently outperforms the vanilla DeepONet across all scenarios.
-Predictions are more accurate in non-fracturing cases, while fracture-driven scenarios involving both displacement and crack evolution present greater challenges.
-These findings highlight the capability of Fusion DeepONet to generalize across complex, geometry-varying, and time-dependent crack propagation phenomena.
+Accurately modeling crack propagation is critical for predicting failure in engineering materials and structures, where small cracks can rapidly evolve and cause catastrophic damage.
+The interaction of cracks with discontinuities, such as holes, significantly affects crack deflection and arrest.
+Recent developments in discrete particle systems with multibody interactions based on constitutive behavior have demonstrated the ability to capture crack nucleation and evolution without relying on continuum assumptions.
+In this work, we use data from Constitutively Informed Particle Dynamics (CPD) simulations to train operator learning models, specifically Deep Operator Networks (DeepONets), which learn mappings between function spaces instead of finite-dimensional vectors.
+We explore two DeepONet variants: vanilla and Fusion DeepONet, for predicting time-evolving crack propagation in specimens with varying geometries.
+Three representative cases are studied: (i) varying notch height without active fracture; and (ii) and (iii) combinations of notch height and hole radius where dynamic fracture occurs on irregular discrete meshes.
+The models are trained using geometric inputs in the branch network and spatial-temporal coordinates in the trunk network.
+Results show that Fusion DeepONet consistently outperforms the vanilla variant, with more accurate predictions especially in non-fracturing cases.
+Fracture-driven scenarios involving displacement and crack evolution remain more challenging.
+These findings highlight the potential of Fusion DeepONet to generalize across complex, geometry-varying, and time-dependent crack propagation phenomena.